SpringRoll/SpringRollContainer/README.md

 ```

 ### SavedDataHandler
-The SavedDataHandle class is used primarily in the `UserDataPlugin` to interact with the `SavedData` class.
+The SavedDataHandler class is used primarily in the `UserDataPlugin` to interact with the `SavedData` class.
 But can be used directly
 if you require a callback when reading or writing from `SavedData`.
 Like `SavedData` all of the methods are static.
 ```javascript
 import { SavedDataHandler } from 'springroll-container';